 - LUX model – This is the 6 in 1 model.
 It is the most basic option – this is the one I currently own.
 The six functions are pressure cook, slow cooker, rice cook, saute, steam, and keep warm.

 - DUO model – This is the 7 in 1 model.
 It has all of the functions of the LUX model but also has the option to cook at low pressure and has a yogurt function.
+There are 6 quart and 8 quart models.
+I have both sizes and I find the 8 quart quite bulky and use my 6 quart size the most.

 - Smart model – this one is bluetooth enabled and can download scripts that allow it to switch between different temperatures.